tpascarella/sr50/docs/lifestyle/minimalism.md

 ## Military Resupply

-I want you to treat shopping like a military resupply.
+As mentioned in the shopping section, I want you to treat purchasing like a military resupply.
 Settle on a time frame between purchases (Once a month, once a quarter) and then do some real research into the things you want to buy.
 Really evaluate how you will use it on a daily basis and whether the price is worth the expected value.

 If you won't use it every day, be very skeptical about investing heavily into it.

-## Everything Has a Purpose
+## Everything Should Have a Purpose

-Before you consider buying anything new, see if you can find new uses for the items you currently have, if they’re just sitting idle.
-Everything should have a purpose.
+Everything you own should have some kind of purpose.
+You don't need to use it every day, but there should be a reason you keep it around.
+If something is just sitting idle, see if you can find a new use for it.

 ## Recommended Videos

-<iframe width="1424" height="567" src="https://www.youtube.com/embed/JHcGmiZqKXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="655" height="368" src="https://www.youtube.com/embed/JHcGmiZqKXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="655" height="368" src="https://www.youtube.com/embed/w7rewjFNiys" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="655" height="368" src="https://www.youtube.com/embed/GgBpyNsS-jU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>